neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 # Content from file ../neon/docs/rfcs/005-zenith_local.md:

-# Zenith local
+# Neon local

-Here I list some objectives to keep in mind when discussing zenith-local design and a proposal that brings all components together.
+Here I list some objectives to keep in mind when discussing neon-local design and a proposal that brings all components together.
 Your comments on both parts are very welcome.

 #### Why do we need it?
 - For distribution - this easy to use binary will help us to build adoption among developers.
 - For internal use - to test all components together.

-In my understanding, we consider it to be just a mock-up version of zenith-cloud.
+In my understanding, we consider it to be just a mock-up version of neon-cloud.
 > Question: How much should we care about durability and security issues for a local setup?

 #### Why is it better than a simple local postgres?

 - Easy one-line setup.
-As simple as `cargo install zenith && zenith start`
+As simple as `cargo install neon && neon start`

 - Quick and cheap creation of compute nodes over the same storage.
 > Question: How can we describe a use-case for this feature?

-- Zenith-local can work with S3 directly.
+- Neon-local can work with S3 directly.

 - Push and pull images (snapshots) to remote S3 to exchange data with other users.